MetPX/sarracenia/_sources/Explanation/CommandLineGuide.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The **post_exchangeSplit** option appends a two digit suffix resulting from
-hashing the last character of the checksum to the post_exchange name,
+hashing the path to the post_exchange name,
 in order to divide the output amongst a number of exchanges.
 This is currently used
 in high traffic pumps to allow multiple instances of winnow, which cannot be
 instanced in the normal way.
 Example::